TABLE OF CONTENTS

 Until now, if someone wanted to quickly send messages to a large number of people, they would need to use a toll-free number or a (very expensive) 5 or 6-digit shortcode to ensure reliable delivery.
 These other texting methods work well, but they don’t show the same locality or personal touch of a 10-digit number in your home area code.

 New industry guidelines and carrier policies are now opening the door for local numbers to become an official business-to-consumer communication channel.
 This is exciting because these changes will allow our customers to use their local numbers to reliably send messages to a very large number of recipients at much faster speeds!

 To ensure that this new business-to-consumer channel is not abused to send large amounts of spam, carriers have created a shared system called The Campaign Registry.
 This centralized system ensures that every sending organization can be held accountable for the contents of the messages they send.
 At this time, registration is optional.
-However, AT&T and T-Mobile have announced plans to block filter messages from unregistered senders at some point in the future.
+However, AT&T and T-Mobile have announced plans to require registration at some point in the future.
 (AT&T had previously set a June 1st deadline, but that has been rescinded and they have not yet set a new deadline.)

 - Your messages will be delivered much more quickly (up to 20x faster than current local texting speeds).